wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/5-configure-automation.md

 1. Optionally, you can also add a "friendly" name that will be displayed to your users and a description for your plan.
 1. For Region, select a region for your scaling plan.
 The metadata for the object will be stored in the geography associated with the region.
 To learn more about regions, see Data locations.
 1. For Time zone, select the time zone you'll use with your plan.
 1. In Exclusion tags, enter tags for VMs you don't want to include in scaling operations.
 For example, you might want to use this functionality for maintenance.
-When you have set VMs on Drain mode use the tag so autoscale doesn’t override drain mode.
+When you have set VMs on Drain mode use the tag so Autoscale doesn’t override drain mode.
 1. Select Next, which should take you to the Schedules tab.

 ## Create a schedule for your scaling plan